ipfs/sharness/README.md

-If you like to add Sharness to the sources of a project you want to use it for, simply copy the files `sharness.sh`, `aggregate-results.sh`, and `test/Makefile` to a folder named `test` inside that project, and then set SHARNESS_TEST_SRCDIR to this folder somewhere, export it, and source $SHARNESS_TEST_SRCDIR/sharness.sh in your test files.
+If you like to add Sharness to the sources of a project you want to use it for, simply copy the files `sharness.sh`, `aggregate-results.sh`, `aggregate-junit-reports.sh` and `test/Makefile` to a folder named `test` inside that project, and then set SHARNESS_TEST_SRCDIR to this folder somewhere, export it, and source
+$SHARNESS_TEST_SRCDIR/sharness.sh in your test files.

 See for example how setting SHARNESS_TEST_SRCDIR is done in [test/simple.t](test/simple.t#L5-L7)